Mulperi/angular-handbook/README.md

 Angular applications always have at least 1 module (root module).
 Modules can import other modules and declare components they are going to use.
 Modules are classes with @NgModule() decorator and .module.ts file extension.

-If you have a large application, you can split features into modules and load them "lazily" - in other words, only when a user selects the feature.
-This way your application load time is smaller.
-Only load modules that are needed.
+If you have a large application, you can split features into modules and load them "lazily" - in other words: only when an user selects the feature.
+This way your application's initial loading time is smaller.
+It is good practice to only load modules that are needed.

 ## Component and a view

+Components are reusable custom elements you throw in the html.
+You define a component's selector (element name in the html-template) in the component decorator metadata.
+You can change the component selector prefix inside angular.json settings file, it's app by default.

+    <app-header></app-header>
+    <app-item-list></app-item-list>
+    <app-footer></app-footer>

 - A component defines part of the application logic in it’s class
 - A template defines component’s view
-- A template is regular HTML with Angular template-syntax
+- A template is regular html with Angular template-syntax
 - A component is it’s __.ts__, __.html__ and __.scss__ files
 - .ts (class and component logic) & .html (template) & .scss (styles)